 - 1. Gaucher Disease.
-Approve for 1 year if the patient meets the following criteria (A, B, C, and D): - A) Patient has Type 1 Gaucher disease; AND - B) Patient is ≥ 4 years of age; AND - C) The diagnosis is established by one of the following (i or ii): - i.
+Approve for 1 year if the patient meets the following criteria (A, B, and C): - A) Patient has Type 1 Gaucher disease; AND - B) The diagnosis is established by one of the following (i or ii): - i.
 Demonstration of deficient β-glucocerebrosidase activity in leukocytes or fibroblasts; OR - ii.
-Molecular genetic testing documenting glucocerebrosidase gene mutation; AND - D) Elelyso is prescribed by or in consultation with a geneticist, endocrinologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.
+Molecular genetic testing documenting glucocerebrosidase gene mutation; AND - C) Vpriv is prescribed by or in consultation with a geneticist, endocrinologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.